-Trust receipts (TRs) are facilities obtained from various banks to finance purchases of construction materials the Group's projects.
-Under these facilities, the banks pay the Group's suppliers then require the Group to execute trust receipts over the goods purchased.
-The TRs have average interest rates ranging from 8.00% and 5.75% to 6.25% in 2023 and 2022, respectively.
+Trust receipts (TRs) are facilities obtained from various banks to finance purchases of construction materials for the Group's projects.
+The TRs have average interest rates ranging from 6.25% to 8% and 5.75% to 6.25% in 2023 and 2022, respectively.
 These are paid monthly or quarterly in arrears with full payment of principal balance at maturity of one year and with an option to prepay.
+Total availments of trust receipts for the nine-month periods ended September 30, 2023 and 2022, amounted to P92.01 million and P561.00 million, respectively.